 With that being said, this might be quite an easy choice to make.
 Assuming you do have an option of either setup, both are very simple to connect to with little difference between them.
 One of the key differences between these two options is how the emails are stored.

 On a POP setup, emails are not stored on the remote server by default.
 A client, like your iPhone or iPad, receives the email from the server and that’s it.
 If you wanted to read that email anywhere else on any other device you would not be able to.
 With an IMAP connection, emails are available on multiple clients so you can read them on multiple devices.

 Today, we want our mail on whatever device we are using and that is where IMAP came in.
 Although this sounds like the new sliced bread, there are downfalls to this as well.
-While POP works even if you are without email, you are still able to read your emails you have already downloaded, IMAP simply does not work and will work poorly with a slow internet connection.
+While POP works even if you are without email, you are still able to read the emails you have already downloaded, IMAP simply does not work and will work poorly with a slow internet connection.

 Both of these options have their pluses and minuses, and either will provide you with your emails.
 If you do have the option of IMAP versus POP, you should always go with IMAP.

 Okay, so now that we know a bit about our two options, how do you set them up?
 Depending on which option you have chosen, either IMAP or POP, select the tab corresponding to that choice.
-Once you have chosen the tab, the setup for both are very similar.
+Once you have chosen the tab, the setup for both is very similar.

 The next set of inputs is for the information related to the incoming mail server.
-While looking at GoDaddy’s Email Setup Center, the host name can be found for incoming mail like below.
+While looking at GoDaddy’s Email Setup Center, the hostname can be found for incoming mail like below.

-Details for the GoDaddy POP3, IMAP and SMTP Mail Servers
+Details for the GoDaddy POP3, IMAP, and SMTP Mail Servers

 - The POP3 incoming mail server for GoDaddy is: pop.secureserver.net